mufpga/MicroFPGA-java/README.md

 --->

-MicroFPGA was written by Joran Deschamps, EMBL (2020).
+MicroFPGA-java was written by Joran Deschamps, EMBL (2020).